Dairy-Free Pumpkin Alfredo with Wilted Garlic Kale

 - Prepare the Vegan Cauliflower Alfredo Sauce.
 Stir in the pumpkin, cayenne powder, and cinnamon.½ cup canned pumpkin, ½ teaspoon cayenne powder, ¼ teaspoon ground cinnamon

-- Melt the butter in a frying pan over medium-high heat.
+- Heat the olive oil in a frying pan over medium-high heat.
 Add the garlic and cook for 1 minute.
-Add the kale and let it cook until the kale is soft, about 2 minutes.1 teaspoon butter, 2 cloves garlic, 2 cups kale
+Add the kale and let it cook until it is soft, about 2 minutes.1 teaspoon olive oil, 2 cloves garlic, 2 cups kale

 - Rinse the zucchini well under hot running water.
 Drain off all the water, squeezing the zucchini noodles until they are dry.
 Add the zucchini to the pan with the pumpkin alfredo sauce and mix together well.

-- Serve topped with garlic kale, toasted pumpkin seeds, and a little parmesan cheese or nutritional yeast.¼ cup toasted pumpkin seeds, Parmesan cheese or nutritional yeast
+- Serve topped with garlic kale and toasted pumpkin seeds.¼ cup toasted pumpkin seeds

 Delicious!
 I used rainbow chard from the garden rather than kale.
 This is a keeper ‘cause my husband refuses to eat anything with cauliflower!
 He loved it!